jsreport/website/_posts/pdf-reports-from-mongodb.md

     "date"     : "09-27-2014 09:18"
 }}}

-Rendering pdf reports from [mongodb](http://www.mongodb.org/) is a peace of cake with the new  [jsreport mongodb extension](https://github.com/jsreport/jsreport-contrib-mongodb).
+Rendering pdf reports from [mongodb](http://www.mongodb.org/) is a piece of cake with the new  [jsreport mongodb extension](https://github.com/jsreport/jsreport-contrib-mongodb).
 You don't need any application with API above mongo.
 Only thing you need is jsreport and valid accessible mongodb endpoint.

 How does it work...